bmm00000/practice/git-github/2/NOTES.md

 TO DELETE A BRANCH:
 git branch -d <branch-name>

-BUT WATCH OUT! you can't delete the branch you are checked out at. you have to switch branch, but then, if the branch is not merged, then you would get a warning message (see screenshot) and then if you want to finally delete the branch: git branch -D <branch-name>
+BUT WATCH OUT! you can't delete the branch you are checked out at. you have to switch branch, but then, if the branch is not merged, then you would get a warning message since you work in this branch will be lost (see screenshot) and then if you want to finally delete the branch: git branch -D <branch-name>

 TO RENAME A BRANCH: